ashwinbhaskar/sight-scala/README.md

 ### Code

-1. One Shot: If your files contain a lot of pages then this will take some time as this will return only after all the pages have been processed.
+1. **One Shot**: If your files contain a lot of pages then this will take some time as this will return only after all the pages have been processed.
+Use the function `recognize` as shown below.
     ```
     import sight.client.SightClient
     import sight.types.APIKey